hpreston/vagrant_net_prog/ios-xe/README.md

 **Note:**  Keep in mind that each CSR 1000v you spin up will require CPU and Memory from your host machine.

 * [basic](basic): This is what you get when you just `vagrant init`
 * [netprog_ready](netprog_ready): This is my default starting point for IOS XE Programmability work.
-It deploys a single IOS XE router with 3 interfaces (1 Mangaement + 2 more), enables NETCONF/RESTCONF/YANG and Guest Shell features.
+It deploys a single IOS XE router with 3 interfaces (1 Management + 2 more), enables NETCONF/RESTCONF/YANG and Guest Shell features.